ArruranK/DocumentLens/README.md

 - **React Frontend**: Used to create dynamic and responsive user interface

-- **Flask API Backend**: API that alloows uploading files and processing user messages
+- **Flask API Backend**: API that allows uploading files and processing user messages

 - **Langchain**: Used to implement RAG capabailities